Mileena28/Mileena28.github.io/_posts/2025-06-30-when-your-first-fight-was-just-to-breathe.md

 Your biological parents failed you in ways that should never happen to any child.
 They were supposed to protect you, nurture you, keep you safe, and instead they chose addiction, violence, and abandonment.
 None of that was your fault.
 Not the abuse, not the neglect, not being locked in closets or left in parks.
 You were a child who deserved love, and the failure to provide it was entirely theirs.

 Your grandparents saw a traumatized four-year-old and chose to become your heroes.
 They proved that while some people fail catastrophically in their most sacred responsibilities, others rise to meet challenges they never expected to face.
-They saved you, but you saved yourself too—by choosing to trust them, by doing the hard work of learning to walk and heal and grow despite everything you'd endured.
+They saved you, but you saved yourself too: by choosing to trust them, by doing the hard work of learning to walk and heal and grow despite everything you'd endured.

 The sexual assaults you survived as a teenager and young adult—those weren't your fault either.
 Trauma survivors often blame themselves for subsequent violations, as if having been hurt before somehow makes them responsible for being hurt again.
 That's not how it works.
 You were victimized by people who chose to cause harm, and their choices had nothing to do with anything you did or didn't do.